SteveMarshall/stevemarshall.github.io/_posts/2007-10-08-tired-of-this-phase.md

 > This week, I'm taking the "don't be so pathetic" method to not being shit at stuff.

-[Ben Ward]: http://ben-ward.co.uk/ "Ben Ward" |friend met co-worker|
+[Ben Ward]: http://ben-ward.co.uk/ "Ben Ward"
 [Ben Tired of this phase]: http://ben-ward.co.uk/journal/getting-up/ "'Tired of this phase' by Ben Ward"
 [Web Typography]: http://webtypography.net/